AssemblyAI-Solutions/async-chunk-js/readme.md

 # AsyncChunkJS: Near-Realtime Node.js Speech-to-Text App

-AsyncChunk is a Node.js application that provides near-realtime speech-to-text transcription using chunked audio processing and asynchronous transcription.
-It utilizes voice activity detection (VAD) to optimize chunk processing and the AssemblyAI API for accurate transcription.
+AsyncChunkJS is a Node.js application that provides near-realtime speech-to-text transcription using chunked audio processing and asynchronous transcription.
+It leverages the power of AssemblyAI's async transcription API to deliver high-quality transcriptions at near real-time speeds.

 ## Features